 Benefits of Sustainability

 We can look at ICL’s innovative new eqo.x coating technology to demonstrate this point.
-ICL’s eqo.x is a controlled release fertiliser coating for open-field agriculture.
-The eqo.x coating delivers the same high performance our customers have come to expect from our existing CRF fertiliser coatings, but with the added advantage that once the nutrients are released, the fertilizer coating will rapidly and fully biodegrade.
+ICL’s eqo.x is a controlled release fertilizer coating for open-field agriculture.
+The eqo.x coating delivers the same high performance our customers have come to expect from our existing CRF fertilizer coatings, but with the added advantage that once the nutrients are released, the fertilizer coating will rapidly and fully biodegrade.

 So how can choosing eqo.x help with sustainability?
-First, we need to understand what an eqo.x CRF fertiliser is.
-CRFs are coated fertilisers.
+First, we need to understand what an eqo.x CRF fertilizer is.
+CRFs are coated fertilizers.
 A special coating encloses each granule of nutrients, controlling the rate, pattern, and timing of the nutrient release.
 While the technology is innovative, the basic principle is straightforward:

 - water from the soil penetrates the coating,

 - the nutrients are released through the CRF system ready for the plants.

 The differentiating feature of CRF fertilizers is that the coating controls the rate of nutrient release according to the soil temperature.
 At lower soil temperatures, crop growth is slower, reducing the nutrient needs of the plants, so the CRF slows down the release of nutrients.
 In warmer conditions, the CRF increases the rate of nutrient release, matching the plants’ higher demands for nutrients.